ut-amrl/SocialGym2/README.md

-# social gym 2.0
+# SocialGym 2.0
-SocialGym2.0: Simulator for Multi-Agent Social Robot Navigation in Shared Human Spaces
+## SocialGym2.0: Simulator for Multi-Agent Social Robot Navigation in Shared Human Spaces

+This is the codebase for our multi-agent simulator for real world robots for social navigation.

+Find the documentation (currently under active development) at https://amrl.cs.utexas.edu/social_gym/index.html

 ## License
+---
 This project is released under the MIT License.
 Please review the [License file](LICENSE) for more details.